 - Replaces tabs with spaces

 - Character encoding of files can be UTF-8 by default

 - Provides autocompletion with hint support for functions and classes project-wide, including Drupal core (provided core is in your project directory

 - Code templates available for Drupal hooks

-- Supports SVN and GIT version control systems
+- Supports GIT, SVN and Mecurial version control systems out of the box

 Note: These directions have been mostly updated to correspond to the current version of Netbeans (7.1.1 at this time).
 Most images are still from Netbeans 6.9 and were not changed if the setup was not significantly different.
 (LoMo — March 8, 2012)

 Note: Windows users see http://drupal.org/node/1846954 to set up Netbeans, Xdebug, Drupal Dev Tools and Templates with Windows 7/XP and Acquia Dev Desktop (c11a - 11/21/2012)

 Download the latest stable version of NetBeans, either the PHP bundle or the bundle labeled “All” (support for Java SE/EE and C/C++ as well).
 The page will offer the right version for you based on your browser’s operating system, but you can also select other platforms from the top-right drop-down menu.

 After downloading, follow the instructions given by the installer.
 When the installation is complete, locate the Tools > Plugins menu item, choose the Installed tab, and activate the PHP plugin, if not already active.

 After you have activated the PHP plugin, go to Preferences (or Tools > Options) > Editor > Formatting, choose PHP in the “Language” drop-down, and choose Tabs And Indents from the “Category” drop-down.
 You should uncheck the "Use All Language Settings" checkbox in order to continue.
 After that use the following settings: